joshbeckman/andjosh.github.io/_posts/2015-04-30-raising-robots.md

 ---
 layout: post
-title: Raising Robots
+title: Fiction - Raising Robots
-sub: Current Future
-sub_url: /fictions/current-future
-date: 2015-05-01 00:00:00
 ---

 It wasn't as if she were the only one to figure it out how to build an intelligence.
 Not even near the first.